vnikolaou/digsup-server/README.md

        {"email":"vnikolaou15@gmail.com","sent":true},
        {"email":"vnikolaou16@gmail.com","sent":true}]

-   NOTE: the key 'sent' indicates whether an email has sent to the recipient successfully or not
+   NOTE: the key 'sent' indicates whether an email has been sent to the recipient successfully or not